ornl-sava/redis-row-stream/README.md

         , serverPort:6379
         , redisOpts: {} }

-    var testStream = new RedisRowStream(opts)
+    var redisStream = new RedisRowStream(opts)

     // pipe data from input file to the regexStream parser to redis pubsub input.pipe(regexStream)
-    regexStream.pipe(testStream)
+    regexStream.pipe(redisStream)

-This example will create a file stream, use the [regexStream](https://github.com/ornl-situ/regex-stream) instance to parse its items, and then pipe that output into the RedisPubsubStream instance.
+This example will create a file stream, use the [regexStream](https://github.com/ornl-situ/regex-stream) instance to parse its items, and then pipe that output into Redis.

 See the test cases for some usage examples.